Covariate-Adjusted Functional Data Analysis for Structural Health Monitoring: Introduction

 The remainder of the article is structured as follows.
 In Section \ref{sec:FDA}, our functional data approach is introduced, and our model training and monitoring workflow is presented.
-A structural health monitoring application for dynamic response data of the KW51 railway bridge can be found in Section~\ref{sec:Results}.
+The results of a Monte Carlo simulation study validating the developed methods is presented in Section \ref{sec:Simulation}.
+A structural health monitoring application for dynamic response data of the KW51 railway bridge and a second case study for a quasi-static response of a reinforced concrete bridge can be found in Section~\ref{sec:Results}, respectively.
 Section \ref{sec:Conclusion} offers some concluding remarks.
-The results of a Monte Carlo simulation study validating the developed methods and a second case study can be found in the supplementary material, Appendix~\ref{sec:Simulation} and \ref{sec:case_study_sachsengraben}, respectively.
 Appendix~\ref{sec:model_extensions} provides some further modeling options beyond Section~\ref{sec:FDA}.